danrcastro/.github/Bug Issue Template.md

 < What is the gain from the fix or the cost in not fixing it (customer dissatisfaction, loss of time, money, etc. >

 ## Notes
-< bulleted list of special notes or suggestions to the development team on the implementation of the changes. >
+< bulleted list of special notes or suggestions to the development team on any information pertinent to the bug. >

 *